 How can I learn Taoism?

 If you’re reading this, you have likely heard some snippets or whispers that have led you to look closer at Taoism (or Daoism - just 2 different ways of translating the word into English letters).
 As a Daoist practitioner and instructor with over 15 years experience I would like to provide you in this article a clear path; a clear Tao (literally means ‘path’ or ‘way’) to understanding Daoism, how to learn about it and most importantly, how to implement its practical wisdom into your daily life.
+I myself many, many years ago felt an elusive deep yearning and connection to Daoism but I did not know where to look or who to turn to to get started on my journey.
+This article is a culmination of that yearning and over 15 years of experience practicing and teaching Daoism as a student of an Ancient Daoist School (WuLiupai School in China).

 What is Daoism?

 One of the most important laws to grasp is that of yin-yang.
 Everything in the universe is a combination of yin and yang.
 Yin and yang is a way of describing how the universe moves, how things change, transform, grow and decay.
 By observing how the animals behave, how the seasons change and how the human body responds both inside and out, Ancient Daoists gained wisdom about the nature of reality and developed various methods that employ the laws of the universe and live harmoniously.
-Later in this article we will in more detail at yin-yang.
+Later in this article we will look in more detail at yin-yang.

 Why live Harmoniously?
 When you hear a musical master play the piano, you feel something beautiful arise.
 When you look out to the ocean from a cliff, your mind is silenced by the awe of the vastness you see before you.
 When your body feels strong and you feel full of energy and enthusiasm, you naturally share the enjoyment of life with others around you.
 This is recognising beauty; we are naturally drawn to it and it is a sign of harmony.
 We can all cultivate harmony and invite beauty into our lives.